RGheonea/CovidApp/README.md

 **dataset = pd.read_csv("/content/drive/MyDrive/COVID.csv")**

-Upload the COVID.csv file onto your Google Drive and it will work.
+Upload the COVID.csv file - found in the COVID.zip archive onto your Google Drive and it will work.